jumpnow/jumpnowtek-site/_posts/2016-07-09-An-upgrade-strategy-for-embedded-Linux-systems.md

     # umount <new-root-partition>

-The final step is updating the bootloader so that it knows about the new *rootfs*.
+The final step is updating the bootloader so that it knows about the new rootfs.

 A bootscript file (`uEnv.txt`) is commonly used with *u-boot* to customize the boot process.
 The bootscript is typically used to specify a *.dtb for the kernel and also to pass command line parameters to the kernel.

-One of the command line parameters that can be passed is the location of the *rootfs*.
+One of the command line parameters that can be passed is the location of the rootfs.

 The `uEnv.txt` file is located on the boot partition **p1** which I am considering **read-only**, so I won't be modifying `uEnv.txt`.

-But *u-boot* runs a [Hush][hush] shell that allows some simple scripting.
+But u-boot runs a [Hush][hush] shell that allows some simple scripting.

-Some of the things that can be done with the *u-boot* shell
+Some of the things that can be done with the u-boot shell

 * Test for file existence
 * Create new files